 We set performance materiality at a level lower than materiality to reduce the probability that, in aggregate, uncorrected and undetected misstatements exceed the materiality for the financial statements as a whole.
-Performance materiality was set at 70% of materiality for the 2021 audit.
+Performance materiality was set at 70% of materiality for the 2022 audit (2021:70%).
 In determining performance materiality, we considered the following factors:

-- the consistency of the company's control environment and management team; - the results from our planning procedures including our preliminary analytical reviews; and, - given this is our first year as auditor, the limitation to assess of the likelihood of uncorrected misstatements from prior periods recurring in the current period.
+- the consistency of the company's control environment and management team; - the results from our planning procedures including our preliminary analytical reviews, which did not identify any unexpected trends; and - the likelihood of uncorrected misstatements from prior periods recurring in the current period.